 1 Black, Jensen and Scholes (1972) shows that low (high) beta stocks outperform (underperform) the general market on a risk-adjusted basis, suggesting that leveraged exposure to low beta stocks have the potential to outperform investing in high beta stocks.
 Risk Parity is based on a similar idea but applied across asset classes.

 PassivePlus® is a registered trademark and property of CSSC Investment Advisory Services, Inc. (“CSSC”) and is used under license.
 CSSC and Wealthfront are not affiliated companies.

 The views expressed reflect the current views as of the date hereof and neither the author nor Wealthfront undertakes to advise you of any changes in the views expressed herein.

-The Wealthfront Risk Parity Fund is managed by WFAS LLC, a SEC registered investment adviser and a wholly owned subsidiary of Wealthfront Inc. Northern Lights Distributors, LLC, a member of FINRA and SIPC, serves as the principal distributor for the Fund.
-Northern Lights Distributors, LLC is not affiliated with WFAS LLC or Wealthfront Inc.
+The Wealthfront Risk Parity Fund (the “Fund”) is managed by Wealthfront Strategies LLC (the “Adviser” and formerly known as WFAS LLC), a registered investment adviser and a wholly owned subsidiary of Wealthfront Inc. Wealthfront Strategies LLC receives an annual management fee equal to 0.25% of the Fund’s average daily net assets.
+Northern Lights Distributors, LLC, a member of FINRA and SIPC, serves as the principal distributor for the Fund.
+Wealthfront Inc., is not affiliated with Northern Lights Distributors, LLC.

 Before investing in the Wealthfront Risk Parity Fund, you should carefully consider the Fund’s investment objectives, risks, fees and expenses.
 This and other information can be found in the Fund’s [prospectus].
 Please read the fund prospectus or summary prospectus carefully before investing.
 Investing in securities and mutual funds involves the risk of loss.